iwatkot/affirmbot/README.md

 - 🔳 Add more built-in templates for easy deployment.
 - ☑️ (v0.0.4) Setting minimum approvals and rejections to publish or reject the suggestion.
 E.g. if you have multiple admins, you can set that the suggestion will be published only if at least 3 admins accept it.
 Same for rejections.
 It's already implemented in the code, but not in the UI.
-- 🔳 Backing up the settings to the file and loading them back in case of redeploying the bot (starting a new container).
+- ☑️ (v0.0.5) Backing up the settings to the file and loading them back in case of redeploying the bot (starting a new container).
 It already works for stopping and ending the existing container, but not for creating a new one.
-- 🔳 Backing up the suggestions which still waiting for approval or rejection and loading them back.
-Same works for existing containers, but not for creating a new one.
 - 🔳 Add the `Moderator` role.
 This user won't be able to change the bot settings, only for accepting or rejecting suggestions.
 - 🔳 Show the list of suggestions waiting for the decision for admin.
-- 🔳 New types of Entries (e.g. link, file, photo).
+- ☑️ (v0.0.5) New types of Entries (e.g. link, file).

 ## Wontfix